sagemath/trac_to_gh/Issue 9996.md

 # Issue 9996: Tachyon does not even try to build on AIX

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9997

 Original creator: drkirkby